kevinolega/callcentertrainingtips/_posts/2019-07-23-dont-apply.md

 You'll need to set aside money for yourself.

-You can't give your money to someone else and expect them to mange things for you.
+You can't give your money to someone else and expect them to manage things for you.

 You'll need to manage your time responsibly like and adult.